 Master Victoria McCloud (sitting as a Deputy Costs Judge in the SCCO) determined preliminary issues in the course of a detailed assessment proceeding under the Solicitors Act 1974, namely:

 whether the entirety of the solicitors’ fees were incurred with the client’s consent in the sum claimed; or, alternatively

 if not whether at least the level of success fee was incurred with consent.

 In this landmark decision the Court of Appeal took a trawl through the relevant provisions of the fixed costs regime in CPR 45 in order to determine whether and in what circumstances Counsel’s fee for an advice on settlement might be recoverable in addition to the fixed recoverable costs provided for under CPR 45.29C and Table 6B.

 In a short judgment following trial at which the claimant was awarded damages of £126,841 against a claim for £1.5 million Mr Justice Martin Spencer rejected calls from the defendant to disallow a proportion of the claimant’s costs on the basis that the claim was exaggerated, unsupported by the evidence and unsustainable.

-Following the decision of Birss J in J P Finnegan v Spiers (t/a Frank Spiers Licensed Conveyancers) EWHC 3064 (Ch) which we reported on last year, HHJ Rawlings has found that the court has no power to award a payment on account of costs in circumstances where the substantive action has settled by way of acceptance of a Part 36 Offer.
+In November last year we reported on the case of Finnegan v Frank Spiers EWHC 3064 (Ch) in which Mr Justice Birss held that there is no jurisdiction to award a payment on account under CPR 44.2(8) in circumstances where a claim is settled by way of acceptance of a Part 36 Offer.